Latest version: 1.4 – Released January 28th, 2010

-How does Wordpress know when a particular plugin needs updating?
+How does WordPress know when a particular plugin needs updating?
 Does this only work with plugins registered in the official plugin directory?

 WordPress compares a number of attributes of the plugin, such as the title, the author, the plugin URL, and the filename with the plugins hosted on the official WordPress Plugin Directory.
 Once it has decided that the plugin is one hosted in the directory then it compares the version numbers to see if a newer version is out.